Skip to content

 So, what exactly is hybrid publishing?

-But, that definition is a bit vague as there are different formats within hybrid publishing.
+But that definition is a bit vague, as hybrid-publishing encompasses different formats.

 The partnerships

-There are some hybrid companies that offer publishing assistance.
-These companies have expertise in the arena, whether it’s editorial, design, marketing, or all aspects.
+Some hybrid companies offer publishing assistance.
+These companies have expertise in the field, whether it’s editorial, design, marketing, or all publishing aspects.
 This type of publishing has a form of gatekeeping to ensure quality.
-They will NOT print just anything.
+They will (usually) NOT print just anything.

 While an upfront fee is required, it’s more of a partnership.
 These companies work with you.
 They’re vested in your book’s success.
 They make money from sales just like you do.

-Then there are the hybrid companies that will publish anything as long as the author pays for it.
+Then there are the hybrid companies that will publish anything as long as the author pays.
 There is no quality control.
 Back when, vanity presses were noted for this.
-These companies don’t care if you sell a single book, they already got their money.
+These companies don’t care if you sell a single book; they already got their money.

 It really is confusing.

 In fact, a while after I published this article, I received a query to ghostwrite for a hybrid company.
-Looking into the company, I found that the author paid 100% of the publishing fees and the service took a percentage of each copy sold besides that.
-My first thought was how could they call themselves a hybrid – they’re a full fledged vanity press.
+Looking into the company, I found that the author paid 100% of the publishing fees, and the service also took a percentage of each copy sold.
+My first thought was how could they call themselves a hybrid – they’re a full-fledged vanity press.

 Again, it really is confusing.

-Even if you’re offed 100% royalties, be suspicious.
+Even if you’re offered 100% royalties, be suspicious.

 Publisher’s Weekly has an excellent in-depth article on hybrid publishing.
 It’s definitely worth the read if you’re thinking of paying to help get your book published: The Indie Author’s Guide to Hybrid Publishing